Outlaw's HideOut

 The other Union Pacific steam locomotive is UP 3895 Challenger.
 (See my blog titled" Largest Operating Steam Locomotive in the World - Union Pacific 3985 Challenger") It is unique in that it is the largest and most powerful steam locomotive in the world that is still in operation.

-he Little Rock Express Excursion on June 2, 2011.
+I took a lot of photos of the UP 844 during it's stop in St. Louis for the Little Rock Express Excursion on June 2, 2011.
 I was in Little Rock on June 3-6 but the UP 844 was still on it's route from St. Louis to Little Rock.

 There was a large crowd of rail fans out to see and photograph the big locomotive.